OSDeploy/GitBook/osbuilder/knowledge/offline-servicing.md

 ![](/assets/2018-06-28_15-28-02.png)

-You can run Get-WindowsCapability on a Mounted Windows Image to see what the problem is
+You can run Get-WindowsCapability on a Mounted Windows Image to validate

 ![](/assets/2018-06-28_15-31-10.png)